 144 Anthony Road, Portsmouth, Rhode Island

-The Command Training Series: First Line Supervisor Course will provide sworn public safety professionals with contemporary, relevant concepts of management and leadership appropriate to the role responsibilities of first line supervisors in a modern criminal justice agency.
-Attendees will examine topics including Myers-Briggs Type Indicator, Leadership, Communications, Labor Relations, Conflict Management, Performance Appraisals, Data Analysis, Problem Solving, and Planning, Situational & Crisis Leadership, Legal and Labor Law, and Ethical Decision-making.
+The Command Training Series: First Line Supervisor Course will provide sworn public safety professionals with contemporary, relevant concepts of leadership and management appropriate to the role responsibilities of first line supervisors in a modern criminal justice agency.
+Attendees will examine topics including: Myers-Briggs Type Indicator; Leadership Principles; Interpersonal Communication; Discipline, Conflict Management, and Performance Appraisals; Problem Solving and Community Engagement; Situational & Crisis Applied Leadership; Legal Updates and Liability; and Fair and Impartial Policing for Supervisors.
 The program will be presented by experienced academics and law enforcement practitioners.

 **The Command Training Series: First Line Supervisor Course was evaluated through the Standardized Credit Documentation review process in the Roger Williams University School of Continuing Studies.
 Students attending colleges or universities may be eligible for the credits upon successful completion of the course consistent with the Standardized Credit Documentation Policy of the college or university in which they are enrolled.**

-The cost for the seminar is $1630.00 per person for agencies whose chiefs are current NEACOP members ($1780.00 per person for non-members) which includes textbook, materials, breaks and lunches.
+The cost for the seminar is $1650.00 per person for agencies whose chiefs are current NEACOP members ($1800.00 per person for non-members) which includes all materials, continental breakfast, breaks and lunches.
 Checks should be made payable to the Roger Williams University JST&RI, 144 Anthony Road, Portsmouth, RI 02871.
 Travel, lodging and evening meals are the responsibility of the attendee; however area hotels have provided a special rate for personnel in attendance at this course.
-Telephone inquiries should be made to Liz Campo, Administrative Assistant to the School of Justice Studies at (401) 254-3731 (or e-mail her at email@example.com)or fax (401) 254-3351.
+Telephone inquiries should be made to Liz Campo, Administrative Assistant to the School of Justice Studies at (401) 254-3731 (or e-mail her at email@example.com) or fax (401) 254-3351.